ldbc/data-sets-surf-repository/README.md

 # data-sets-surf-repository

-Data sets stored under [SURF's CWI repositories](https://repository.surfsara.nl/community/cwi).
+LDBC data sets are stored under [SURF's CWI repositories](https://repository.surfsara.nl/community/cwi).
-Note that the data sets are stored on tape, therefore, you may have to stage them for transfer.
-To do so, visit the repository of the data set and click "Request".
-Staging should take a few minutes.
+Note that the data sets are [stored on tape](https://servicedesk.surfsara.nl/wiki/display/WIKI/Data+Archive#DataArchive-What?-Thetapeback-endandtheDataMigrationFacility(DMF)), therefore, you may have to stage them before transfer.
+To do so, visit the repository of the data set and click "Request" for offline files.
+Staging a 20 GB file takes approx. 3-5 minutes, while staging a 200 GB one takes approx. 10-15 minutes.

 ## Graphalytics